microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-failureinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The failureInfo type.
 Represents information about why a call or portion of a call failed.

 Namespace: microsoft.graph.callRecords